CHiPs44/pascalscript/README.md

 end.
 ```

-In the future, it should be embeddable in other projects, like lua is for example.
+In the future, it should be embeddable in other projects, like Lua is for example.

 Examples __must__ be compilable with Free Pascal `fpc`, so we have sort of an authoritative reference implementation.